The formal technology commercialization process begins when you submit a confidential Invention Disclosure Form.

 The information you submit includes a description of your invention, funding sources to date, prior publications, contact information and commercial contacts.

-After we receive a disclosure form with the digital signatures of all co-inventors (see our complete instructions for digital signatures), the submission launches our formal technology transfer process.
+After we receive a disclosure form with the signatures of All co-inventors, the submission launches our formal technology transfer process.

 This process may take from 1 week to 3 months.